free-icons/free-icons/README.md

 # Free Icons

 Welcome to the Free Icons repository!
-This collection offers a wide range of over 17,000 high-quality icons that you can use freely.

-## About

-Free Icons is a comprehensive collection of diverse and visually appealing icons suitable for various projects.
-Whether you are a developer, designer, or creative enthusiast, these icons will enhance the visual aesthetics of your work.
+This repository provides a collection of over 17,000 high-quality icons that you can use freely in your design projects.
+Whether you're working on web development, UI/UX design, or any other creative endeavor, you'll find a diverse range of icons to enhance your work.

 ## Usage